GarudaNvim/GarudaNvim.github.io/docs/keymaps.md

 ### Keymaps in Visual Block Mode

-Visual block mode is especially useful for selecting columns of text or for editing multiple lines at once.
+For when you need to manipulate columns of text like a true hacker.

-- **Move Block of Text**: Shift a block of text up or down.
+- **Move Block of Text**: Push blocks of text around like it's no big deal.
     - `J`: Move the block down.
     - `K`: Move the block up.
     ```lua